 “…Everyone has been so friendly!
 So much to do.
 The campground has tons of activities on the weekends, but is so peaceful during the week.
 Perfect!!
 Beautiful area!
 Everyone is so nice…” – Deanna, Facebook Review

 Since Albany is on the far eastern side of New York, it’s close to both Vermont and Massachusetts.
-The tiny town of Petersburgh is right at the spot where the three states converge.
-In it just off State Route 22 is this medium-sized campground where the registration office looks like a train’s caboose.
+The tiny town of Petersburg is right at the spot where the three states converge.
+In it, just off State Route 22, is this medium-sized campground where the registration office looks like a train’s caboose.

 In addition to planned activities, this campground has a lot of fun things to do in the rec room.
 After you’ve beaten your ping pong opponent and showed off your billiards skills, you can play some arcade games.
 The rec room is open on any Friday night during the season to have coffee and to meet your fellow campers.

 “The owner is a really great person who cares about the campground.
 The facilities were well maintained…The weekdays were very quiet and peaceful…it was almost a ghost town, which I like when camping, but the weekend evenings were a little rowdier which I understand some people would enjoy.” – David, Google Review

 Albany is a place that you don’t want to miss during your trek through upstate New York.
 Beautiful mountains and hills surround the state capital and its historic landmarks.
 The RV parks in the Albany, New York area, though they vary in available amenities, all feature incredible views.

 Don’t let another day go by without ensuring that you have a travel vehicle for your next trip.
 The Empire State has countless RVs for sale to allow you to find exactly the right make and model.
 If you’re not quite ready to make a purchase, try renting an RV for your adventure in Albany.

 The top 10 campgrounds we selected all show daily, weekly and monthly rates for you.
 Pricing will vary.